 209 The drawback, however, is the time-intensive nature of such analyzes, particularly in problems such as the analysis 210 of LLMs where the amount of data that could be analyzed is essentially unlimited.
 An alternative approach to purely 211 qualitative research is to apply qualitative methods in only a subset of cases identified via quantitative methods.
-These 212 213 techniques range from basic calculations of word or phrase frequency to more complex strategies such as supervised 214 and unsupervised machine learning algorithms [44, 71].
-Additionally, the quantitative techniques may incorporate 215 natural language processing mechanisms that consider the structure of language and relationships between words 216 during computations [27].
-Similar to any scientific approach, the selection of text analysis method should align with 217 218 the research question and the available dataset [42].
-Fortunately, the wide range of technical options allows for careful 219 application across various research questions, effectively utilizing different data types to offer insightful solutions 220 to a variety of inquiries [27, 44, 71].
-For instance, a qualitative approach has been used to examine gender biases 221 in LLM-generated texts, focusing on stylistic and lexical differences informed by social science findings on gender 222 223 communication [84].
-Similarly, nationality biases have been explored through sensitivity analysis to assess how factors 224 like economic status and internet usage affect sentiment in generated content [61].
-While much of the existing work 225 in LLM research has focused on identifying hallucinations or employing LLM primarily for qualitative analyses, the 226 qualitative analysis of LLM-generated text for bias and stereotypes is still an emerging field that will likely expand 227 228 as LLM usage grows across different domains.
-These studies underscore the necessity of a mixed-methods strategy, 229 blending qualitative insights with quantitative accuracy to thoroughly explore the complex dynamics of language model 230 outputs.
-231
+These 212 213 techniques range from basic calculations of word or phrase frequency to more complex strategies such as supervised and 214 unsupervised machine learning algorithms [44, 71].
+Additionally, the quantitative techniques may incorporate natural 215 language processing mechanisms that consider the structure of language and relationships between words during 216 computations [27].
+Similar to any scientific approach, the selection of text analysis method should align with the research 217 218 question and the available dataset [42].
+Fortunately, the wide range of technical options allows for careful application 219 across various research questions, effectively utilizing different data types to offer insightful solutions to a variety of 220 inquiries [27, 44, 71].
+For instance, [84] uses a qualitative approach to examine gender biases in LLM-generated texts, 221 focusing on stylistic and lexical differences informed by social science findings on gender communication.
+Similarly, 222 223 [61] looks at nationality biases through sensitivity analysis to see how factors like economic status and internet usage 224 affect sentiment in generated content.
+While much of the existing work in LLM research has focused on identifying 225 hallucinations or employing LLM primarily for qualitative analyses, the qualitative analysis of LLM-generated text for 226 bias and stereotypes is still an emerging field that will likely expand as LLM usage grows across different domains.
+227 228 These studies underscore the necessity of a mixed-methods strategy, blending qualitative insights with quantitative 229 accuracy to thoroughly explore the complex dynamics of language model outputs.
+230